Yogesh-10/dsa-interview-resource/dsa_java/src/com/yogesh/Hashtables/HashTableNotes.md

 Due to the above limitations, the Direct Access Table cannot always be used.

+### **Hashing**
-**Hashing** is the solution that can be used in almost all such situations and performs extremely well as compared to above data structures like Array, Linked List, Balanced BST in practice.
+Hashing is the solution that can be used in almost all such situations and performs extremely well as compared to above data structures like Array, Linked List, Balanced BST in practice.
 With hashing, we get O(1) search time on average (under reasonable assumptions) and O(n) in the worst case.

 Hashing is an important method designed to solve the problem of efficiently finding and storing data in an array.